Plagiarism and fabrication of results in work submitted for the Lancaster Doctorate in Clinical Psychology: code of practice

 - Where there are concerns around falsification of data, trainees must be willing to provide evidence of appropriate data collection;

-- Suspected plagiarised texts are also be checked using other databases such as Google Scholar and, if necessary, handsearching through relevant articles.
+- Suspected plagiarised texts will also be checked using other databases such as Google Scholar and, if necessary, hand searching through relevant articles.

 Investigation process and sanctions

 - Where plagiarism is believed to be present in either a draft or formally unassessed piece of work then this is brought to the attention of the trainee; if this is the first time during their training that it has been felt necessary to point this out then the trainee is asked to write a letter indicating why doubts about the work have been raised and how they intend to stop this from happening in the future.
 This information is passed to the trainee's individual tutors to note but does not indicate evidence of the instigation of any formal procedure or even evidence of plagiarism.